Poincar\'e series for modular graph forms at depth two. II. Iterated integrals of cusp forms: Selection rules on from Tsunogai's derivation algebra Selection rules on betasv from Tsunogai's derivation algebra

 \section{\texorpdfstring{Selection rules on $\beta^{\rm sv}$ from Tsunogai's derivation algebra}{Selection rules on betasv from Tsunogai's derivation algebra}}

 In this section, we study the interplay between the generating series of MGFs introduced in~\cite{Gerken:2019cxz}, the modular invariant functions $\FFpm{s}{m}{k}$ and an abstract algebra on generating derivations $\epsilon_k$ introduced by Tsunogai~\cite{Tsunogai} that is related to holomorphic cusp forms~\cite{Pollack}.
-This connection will clarify why sometimes $\cFFpm{s}{m}{k}$ are not modular invariant.
+This connection will clarify why some instances of $\cFFpm{s}{m}{k}$ are not modular invariant.
 The commutation relations among Tsunogai's derivations $\epsilon_k $ with $k = 0,4,6,8,\ldots$ govern which linear combinations of the modular completions $\FFpm{s}{m}{k}$ appear as MGFs.

 The generating series of MGFs introduced in~\cite{Gerken:2019cxz} captures the structure of the $\alpha'$-expansion of certain genus-one integrals in closed-string amplitudes that eventually comprise all MGFs when integrating over sufficiently many torus punctures.
 More specifically, the first-order differential equations in $\tau$ of this generating series is solved by